 Oppo, another China-based smartphone company, has confirmed it will be joining the foldable phone race.
 Brian Shen, VP of Oppo, showed off what looks like a prototype of the company’s foldable phone on his Weibo account.
 Like the Huawei Mate X, it looks like Oppo’s foldable phone will be a dual-display device in smartphone mode.
 That includes a camera set up on the left side of the phone’s rear screen.
-So far, that’s all we really know at this point about this phone, but hopefully, we will learn more in the months to come.
+So far, that’s all we really know at this point about this phone.
+Hopefully, we will learn more in the months to come.

 9. LG foldable phone

-LG had confirmed in October 2018 it plans to launch a foldable phone.
-Its LG Display division has been working on flexible screens for some time now.
-A more recent report from internet gadget reporter Evan Blass claimed LG planned to show off a foldable phone in early January 2019 in Las Vegas at the Consumer Electronics Show.
-However, the trade show has come and gone without such a phone shown by LG.
-In a recent press conference, the Korea Times quoted LG Electronics mobile and TV head Brian Kwon, who stated the company has “decided not to produce” a foldable smartphone for now.
-He did add that LG is “fully ready to respond depending on consumers’ reactions” to foldable smartphones.
+The LG Display division has been working on flexible screens for some time now.
+A report from internet gadget reporter Evan Blass claimed LG planned to show off a foldable phone in early January 2019 at CES.
+However, the trade show has come and gone without such a phone.
+Later in 2019, the Korea Times quoted LG Electronics mobile and TV head Brian Kwon, who stated the company has “decided not to produce” a foldable smartphone for now.

 Which of these foldable phones with flexible displays are you looking forward to the most?
 Let us know in the comments!